taka-rl/student_grade_system/README.md

 ### Use cases
     Commons for both students and admin(teachers):
         user login/logout system
+        reset a password
         calculate GPA, average grades
         load thier grade on CSV file
+        load user data on CSV file
-        export their grade on CSV file
+        export their grade to CSV file
+        export user data to CSV file
         add error handings, preventing invalid login, error loading grade csv, removing students or subjects that don't exist, and duplicate entries for students or subjects

     students: